aravart/poolmate/README.md

         --teaching-set-size 10                       \
         --search-budget 10000

+### Programmatic Interface

+If one wishes to avoid the overhead of executable callbacks and is willing to write a learner in Python, one can invoke `capomate` programmatically.
+In this case, one has to provide a learner instance which implements two methods:

+    class MyLearner(object):

+    def loss(self, model):
+        # ... return some a float loss

+    def fit(self, xy):
+        # ... return model fit on xy

+The `fit` method must fit a model on `xy`, which is an iterable subset of the candidate pool.
+The `loss` method receives as an argument the model returned `fit` and must itself return a loss of float type.

+Here is an example of its invocation:

+    from capomate.teach import Runner, build_options

+    runner = Runner()
+    learner = MyLearner()
+    options = build_options(search_budget=10000,
+                            teaching_set_size=10)
+    best_loss, best_set = runner.run_experiment(candidate_pool, learner, options)

 ## FAQ

 ### My learner is a MATLAB function?
 How can `capomate` call a MATLAB function?